[Guest blog post by Judy]

 It has been very cool and wet here this past spring and summer.
-Of course, these are ideal conditions for bacterial diseases to infect our fruit trees, as well as other trees and shrubs.
-Since bacterial diseases are so common among fruit trees, I thought you home growers might like some background on one of the most prevalent bacterial diseases affecting apple and pear trees – Fire Blight.
-I am also going to give you some ideas on how to fight this disease!
+Of course, these are ideal conditions for fungal and bacterial diseases to infect fruit trees, as well as other trees and shrubs.
+Since the weather can stimulate certain bacterial diseases, I thought you backyard fruit gardeners might like some background on, and ideas on how to control, one of the most prevalent bacterial diseases affecting fruit trees (like apples, pears, and quince) – fire blight.

-Fire Blight also exhibits an amber-colored ooze (which is heavy with bacteria) from the bark of the tree.
-When the temperature begins to climb between 60°-80°F, it brings the bacteria out of dormancy and creates optimal conditions for spreading the disease.
-Bees, insects, birds, splashing rain, and wind easily spread Fire Blight disease.
+Fire blight may also exhibit an amber-colored ooze (which is heavy with bacteria) from the bark of the tree.
+When the spring temperatures begin to climb between 60°-80°F, optimal conditions are created for spreading the disease and the bacteria is brought out of dormancy.
+Bees, insects, birds, splashing rain, and wind easily spread the bacteria and the resulting fire blight disease.

-Along with apple and pear trees, Fire Blight affects quinces and other members of the Rosaceae family (including most common rose varieties and raspberries).
+Fire blight commonly affects apple and pear trees (both fruit-bearing and ornamental types), but can also affect quince trees and other members of the Rosaceae family – including most common rose varieties and raspberry plants.

-But, we donʼt want to turn this into a science class!
-So letʼs move on to how to handle Fire Blight.
+To avoid turning this into a science lecture*, letʼs move on to how to control fire blight.

-Clean up.
-Be sure to do a complete clean-up around your trees when fall rolls around.
-Collect all pruning debris, any mummied fruit, and leaves.
-Move them away from the trees and burn them.
-This will prevent the bacteria from over-wintering in the debris.
+Cleanup.
+Be sure to do a complete cleanup around your trees when fall rolls around.
+Collect all pruning debris, mummified fruit, and fallen leaves.
+Move them away from the trees and destroy them – do not add to compost!
+This will prevent the bacteria from overwintering in the debris and then spreading.

-**Because Fire Blight is highly contagious, take care to disinfect tools.
+Because fire blight is highly contagious, take care to disinfect pruning tools.
 Sterilize the tools in a household bleach solution (ten parts water to one part bleach).
-Dip clippers between cuts.
+Dip clippers between every cut.
 Be sure to wipe clippers dry to prevent corrosion.

-I hope this information gives you a good understanding of Fire Blight and helps to make your fall, winter and spring productive and disease-free!
+Remember: there’s not one single practice that will ensure complete control of fire blight, still I hope this information gives you a good understanding of fire blight and helps to make your fall, winter, and spring productive and manageable!